jsreport/js-beautify/README.md

 # Development

-- Run tools/build.sh to prepare js files from js/src
+- Run ./build.sh all to prepare js files from js/src
-- Run tools/release.sh [version.number.here] to release a new version in npm
+- Run ./tools/release.sh [version.number.here] to release a new version in npm

 # Usage
 You can beautify javascript using JS Beautifier in your web browser, or on the command-line using node.js or python.